In this page: Economic Indicators | Foreign Trade in Figures | Sources of General Economic Information | Political Outline | COVID-19 Country Response

-After peaking in 2020, the unemployment rate returned on a downward path and stood at 5.9% in 2022.
-For 2023 and 2024, the IMF forecasts a rate of 5.8%.
-Azerbaijan’s GDP per capita (PPP) was estimated at USD 17,448 in 2022 (IMF).
-According to Asian Development Bank, 6.2% of the population lives below the national poverty line.
-Finally, the problem of corruption remains unresolved and may act as an impediment to the country's development.
+After peaking in 2020, the unemployment rate returned on a downward path and stood at 5.9% in 2023, and is expected to remain stable over the forecast horizon (IMF).
+In Azerbaijan, inequality is deemed moderate in comparison to other transition and petroleum-rich nations.
+The majority of Azerbaijani citizens have reaped the rewards of the country's remarkable economic expansion: the GDP per capita (PPP) was estimated at USD 17,828 in 2022 by the World Bank, and according to the Asian Development Bank, only 5.9% of the population lives below the national poverty line.

 ---|---|---|---|---|---|